You can only attract so many customers with your product.

 - It is 93% more effective to educate users with interactive content

-If you are still not convinced that an interactive help center can help and educate your users better, let me just say, I watched all 5 hours of that one Black Mirror episode and it is the only episode I remember the whole plot of.
+If you are still not convinced that a resource center can help and educate your users better, let me just say, I watched all 5 hours of that one Black Mirror episode and it is the only episode I remember the whole plot of.

-Here at UserGuiding, we have this really cool resource center feature that basically looks like this.
+Here at UserGuiding, we have recently launched this really cool resource center feature that basically looks like this.

 And once you start playing around with the modules, it becomes interactive!

 You can get to a URL but also trigger a guide or a checklist…